spacemandev-git/qtumbounties/README.md

 Tasks:

-* Refactor Qtum Core to allow it to be compiled without wallet support https://github.com/qtumproject/qtum/issues/241
+* Medium - Refactor Qtum Core to allow it to be compiled without wallet support https://github.com/qtumproject/qtum/issues/241
-* Change Qtum's contract address display functions to present checksummed Ethereum addresses https://github.com/qtumproject/qtum/issues/237
+* Easy - Change Qtum's contract address display functions to present checksummed Ethereum addresses https://github.com/qtumproject/qtum/issues/237
-* Update Qtum's build system so that it can be built using a non-glibc standard library, such as musl
+* Medium - Update Qtum's build system so that it can be built using a non-glibc standard library, such as musl
-* Create a FreeBSD jail or SELinux configuration so that Qtum can be run in as secure of a manner as possible
+* Medium - Create a FreeBSD jail or SELinux configuration so that Qtum can be run in as secure of a manner as possible

 # QtumJS
 https://github.com/qtumproject/qtumjs